jcalado/rt-4d-fw-beta/README.md

 You find more friendly documentation at [wiki](https://github.com/jcalado/rt-4d-fw-beta/wiki) by [Joel](https://github.com/jcalado).
 Be aware that the documentation can sometimes lag behind the releases.

+- From beta 38 onwards, the minimum DMR firmware suported will be 1.2.0.16.
+Any bug reports with b38+ that use older versions will be ignored.

 - Beta 38
   - Added "STICKY" mode to the DMR dial screen (green key).
     - In sticky mode, the entered ID will be used as the default contact for PTT when on the main screen.